-The Cleveland Smart Sole wedges are considered to be one of the best wedges for a high handicapper or beginner hat is struggling with the short game
+The Cleveland Smart Sole wedges are considered to be one of the best wedges for a high handicapper or beginner that is struggling with their short game.

 C3i is not a well-known brand that you hear about too often.
 They use innovative technology and remain one of the best wedges for high handicappers.